kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## December 2 prep

+***This is the deadline for fourth-species reassessments.
+They must be submitted by the beginning of class.***

+Quizzes TBA.

+Please read [Tendency tones and functional harmonic dissonances](http://openmusictheory.com/tendencyTonesFunctionalDissonances.html), but only the section of *tendency tones*.
+Do *not* read about functional dissonances yet.

+Have a great break!

 ## November 20 prep

 We will begin class with quizzes on **triad ID**, **triad writing**, and **Roman numerals**.
 The RN quiz will involve writing the appropriate Roman numeral for a chord when given a key and a lead-sheet symbol.